 If we subsequently make revisions, they are generally small and increase the precision of the initial estimates; although, very occasionally, new information may lead to unexpectedly large revisions.

 Benchmarking also refines the precision of statistics and is a longer-term reason for revising a statistical series.
 Some short-term, in-year statistics may be produced using data sources that are readily available but of a lower quality than other sources, or they may be based on smaller sample sizes than would be the case for a large annual survey.

 When more reliable data sources become available, short-term statistics can be benchmarked against them and appropriate adjustments made.
 For example, estimates of employee jobs are compiled from quarterly business surveys and revised when they are benchmarked to estimates from an annual business survey.
 The annual estimates are more detailed and accurate, but less timely.

 While users naturally want statistics to be comparable over time, the things we measure and our sources of information are continually changing.
 The methods, techniques and systems we use must keep pace.

 For example, new methodology on measuring drinking habits introduced in 2007 reflected the fact that the average glass of wine now contains more alcohol (a glass of wine is now considered to be 2 units rather than 1).
 If we simply went on assuming that the alcoholic strength of wines never changes, or that the popularity of a large glass of wine hasn't grown over the years, then statistics on drinking habits would become inaccurate.

 While stable methods, systems and techniques ensure comparability over the life of a statistical series, revisions ensure that the statistics more accurately reflect reality in a rapidly changing world.

-When a statistical index is rebased it can be because the relative importance of the individual component items have been re-evaluated and the 'weight' attributed to each has changed.
+When a statistical index is rebased, it can be because the relative importance of the individual component items has been re-evaluated and the “weight” attributed to each has changed.
 It can also be because the index reference period or price reference period has been updated.